Burial alternatives

 While bio urns provide a beautiful way to remember a loved one and contribute positively to the environment, there are considerations to bear in mind.
 Once the urn is buried and the sapling starts growing, relocating becomes challenging.
 If a family moves or wishes to transfer the memorial to another location, it’s not as simple as moving a traditional urn.

-Glass keepsakes offer a unique and artistic way to memorialize a loved one.
+Glass keepsakes offer an artistic option to memorialize a loved one.
 These handcrafted pieces, ranging from pendants and paperweights to intricate sculptures and functional vases, incorporate a small amount of cremated remains within the glass.

 The types of paintings can vary widely, from abstract representations of emotions and memories to detailed portraits of landscapes that hold significance for the deceased.
 The texture and appearance of the paint can change slightly due to the ashes, adding depth and a unique touch to the artwork.